Lewis Eugene Gilbert: Execution

 On April 28, 2003, after the loss of Lewis Gilbert's final appeal to the U.S. Supreme Court, pertaining to his death sentence in Oklahoma, Oklahoma Attorney General Drew Edmondson petitioned to the Oklahoma Court of Criminal Appeals to schedule the execution dates for both Gilbert and another convicted killer Robert Don Duckett (July 1, 1964 – July 8, 2003), the latter who was convicted of murdering a man in 1988.

 On May 9, 2003, the Oklahoma Court of Criminal Appeals approved the death warrant of Gilbert, directing that his death sentence should be carried out on July 1, 2003.
 A clemency hearing was held during the final months leading up to Gilbert's execution, and it was ultimately decided by the state parole board that Gilbert should not receive clemency.

 During the final week before Gilbert's execution, Gilbert's lawyers filed an appeal to the U.S. Supreme Court, seeking a stay of execution.
 They argued that appeals against Gilbert's death sentences in Missouri, related to the murders of William and Flossie Brewer, were still underway.
 The appellate process in Missouri remained unresolved, as Gilbert claimed he had been represented by allegedly ineffective counsel during his trial for the Brewers' murders.

-On July 1, 2003, 31-year-old Lewis Eugene Gilbert II was put to death by lethal injection at the Oklahoma State Penitentiary.
+On July 1, 2003, 31-year-old Gilbert was put to death by lethal injection at the Oklahoma State Penitentiary.
 He was pronounced dead at 7:11am, three minutes after the drugs were administered to his body.
 The U.S. Supreme Court denied his appeal for a stay of execution, affirming the Oklahoma Court of Criminal Appeals' decision to proceed with his death sentence in Oklahoma, despite his request for more time to complete his appellate process in Missouri.
 The final appeal process had delayed the execution of Gilbert for merely an hour before the death sentence was finally carried out.

-For his final meal, Gilbert ordered a half-gallon of vanilla ice cream, a box of assorted cones and a box of Whoppers.
+For his final meal, Gilbert ordered a half-gallon of vanilla ice cream, a box of assorted cones and a box of candy.

 Eddie Ruddell, the widowed husband of Roxanne Ruddell, stated that he was still devastated over his wife's death, and he said that Gilbert deserved the death penalty for murdering his wife.
 Mary Brewer, the daughter-in-law of the Brewers, stated that she found closure with Gilbert's execution.
 A total of 14 family members and friends of Gilbert's victims were present to witness his execution.